duccm94/portfolio/.github/instructions/typescript-nuxt.instructions.md

 - Optimize images using `<NuxtImage>` and `<NuxtPicture>`

 ## Styling Guidelines
+- Apply mobile-first design
-- Use TailwindCSS with CSS modules for component styling
+- Use TailwindCSS classes for styling, avoid custom CSS where possible and only use CSS modules when necessary